 Commissioner

 An appointed position.
 The overall chief of the Metropolitan Police Force in London.
-You really don’t want to see him walk into the station.
+You really don’t want to see them walk into the station.

 I hope this guide helps you figure out who is who when the acronyms are flying.